 with USB 2.0 port to communicate with a host PC.

-Alternatively, it is possible to use the Gx Camera Ethernet
+Alternatively, it is possible to use the Moravian Camera

-Adapter device.
-This device can connect up to four Cx (with CMOS
+Ethernet Adapter device.
+This device can connect up to four Cx

-sensors) or Gx (with CCD sensors) cameras of any type and offers 1
+(with CMOS sensors) or Gx (with CCD sensors) cameras of any type and

-Gbps and 10/100 Mbps Ethernet interface for direct connection to the
+offers 1 Gbps and 10/100 Mbps Ethernet interface for direct connection

-host PC.
-Because the PC then uses TCP/IP protocol to communicate with
+to the host PC.
+Because the PC then uses TCP/IP protocol to

-the cameras, it is possible to insert WiFi adapter or other networking
+communicate with the cameras, it is possible to insert WiFi adapter or

 Please note that the USB standard allows usage of cable no